 The Moorpark Marching Musketeers is the hardest working group in the Moorpark High music program.
 They compete or perform in Parade and Field competitions all over Southern California.
 The Corps, consisting of the Band, Drumline and Colorguard provide an opportunity for growth and enrichment through very high work ethic.
 The marching band encourages each student to work toward his/her fullest potential by challenging the members intellectually, physically, and creatively, on and off the field.
 Membership in an organization such as the MHS Marching Musketeers, is a remarkable opportunity to both work as a team and gain individual recognition.
 Students experience leadership, learn discipline, cooperation and responsibility, while engaging in a creative and fun activity.
 Marching Band is a unique way to blend musicianship, visual achievement and excellent show design to create an entertaining show on the field or musical experience on the street.
 Check the website for information on our annual Moorpark High Battle of the Bands Field Show Tournament in November of this year.

-There are currently 3 jazz bands in the Moorpark High music program.
+Each year, there are as many as three jazz bands in the Moorpark High music program.
 Jazz A has historically performed and competed in the heavy division at jazz festivals and has performed alongside some of the greatest jazz musicians around.
-Jazz B is directed by Mike Gangemi, and Jazz C is directed by Ms. Theisen.
-All of the jazz ensembles perform regularly at school and local community concerts, and fundraisers, but they also compete at local and some out of state festivals including the Reno Jazz Festival.
-Check the website for information about the annual Moorpark High Jazz Invitational Festival to be held next May.
+In most years, a Jazz B is offered for beginners, those newer to jazz and/or their instrument.
+When possible Jazz C offers an opportunity for musicians to explore a second or even third instrument.
+All of the jazz ensembles perform regularly at school and local community concerts, and fundraisers, but they also compete at local and some out of state festivals including, in some years, the Reno Jazz Festival.

-The Corps Leadership Council is a group of students that are talented, driven and extremely dedicated to the program.
-Each member of the CLC is an inspiring member of the program that others look up to for guidance and direction.
+The Instrumental Music Leadership Council is a group of students that are talented, driven and extremely dedicated to the program.
+Each member of the IMLC is an inspiring member of the program that others look up to for guidance and direction.
 They volunteer hundreds of hours each year to help the program and the students that are a part of be organized aiding in success.
 These students aide the staff as well as boosters alike on many fronts.
-CLC students represent their respective sections or ensembles while making decisions for the good of the program.
-CLC applicants must write an essay, submit GPA, interview, and attend leadership classes.
+IMLC students represent their respective sections or ensembles while making decisions for the good of the program.
+IMLC applicants must write an essay, submit GPA, interview, and attend leadership classes.